apcs-dweebs/Test_App/README.md

 Set up emulator: https://developer.android.com/studio/run/managing-avds#createavd

-How to access this repo from your local android studio:
+First, access this repo from your local android studio:
 1. (On the toolbar)VCS > Git > Clone
 2. Paste this link in the "URL" box(make sure the "Version control" is Git): https://github.com/apcs-dweebs/Test_App.git